SteffenBauer/PocketPuzzles/README.md

 - [X] Better color palette for greyscale screen (done for all active games)
 - [X] Better error visualization suitable for greyscale screen (done for all active games)
 - [X] Modify games with dragging for better handling of eInk screen limitations (done for all active games)
-- [X] B/W texture drawing for games depending on color output (done for Flood & Guess, Map & SameGame currently deactivated)
+- [X] B/W texture drawing for games depending on color output (done for all active games)

 #### For future versions